 Relief of joint pain by decreasing inflammation.

-Researchers at Harvard Medical School have found that patients with chronic heart failure benefit form T’ai Chi.
+Researchers at Harvard Medical School have found that patients with chronic heart failure benefit from T’ai Chi.
 This “meditation in motion” helps keep the body active and limber.
 Calming the mind as you release tension from achy muscles.

 The New England Journal of Medicine has also found that Tai Chi is very beneficial to Parkinson’s patients.
 Those who practice regularly have a substantially improved gate and posture, which leads to fewer falls.
 Fibromyalgia patients will find relief from joint pain as well.
 The smooth motions keep the joints moving without any heavy impact.

 While Tai Chi and other forms of meditation and exercise can greatly improve your quality of life, it is not a cure-all for everything.
 Check with your doctor before starting any new exercise program and do your own research.
 There are plenty of gyms or martial arts center that will offer classes on Tai Chi.
-I recommend finding a program and taking a few classes to make sure you are getting the most out of this beneficial exercise for both mind and body.
+I recommend finding a program and taking a few classes to ensure you are getting the most out of this beneficial exercise for both mind and body.